top of page

 MASS TIMES & INTENTIONS

-09.30 am – For Abigail Peeler, her children, and family
+09.30 am – For the family of Abigail Peeler

-10.00 am – For more religious and priestly vocations
+10.00 am – For holy souls; For Benedicte Nisingizwe (success of surgery and surgeon team); For more religious and priestly vocations

 Next Confirmation session on 1st July